 7. Puran Poli

 Break a sweet bread!
 This Maharashtrian bread is a sweet delight for your taste buds.
-Puran Poli is specifically made during Ganesh Chaturthi and other festive occasions like Diwali, adding up to the spirit of celebration.
+Puran Poli is specifically made during Ganesh Chaturthi and other festive occasions like Diwali, adding to the spirit of celebration.
 Gram flour parcels are stuffed with a sweet mixture of dal, infused with jaggery and saffron.

 9. Kolhapuri Vegetables